diliplilaramani/kubernetes-aws/Readme.md

 (Section 5): list all objects that you’ve created.
 Pods at first, later, ReplicaSets, Deployments and Services

+### kubectl get pods -o wide
+list all pods with their IP and Node details

 ### kubectl apply –f <yaml file>
 (Section 5): either creates or updates resources depending on the contents of the yaml file